Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 This shot shows the bride ‘in the moment’ during her Soho Room ceremony as she is about to be married.
 Couples’ are rarely aware of the photographer’s presence.

-LGBT/Gay weddings are popular at the Westminster Register Office, so the venue is well worth considering if you have one.
+LGBTQ+/gay weddings are popular at the Westminster Register Office, so the venue is well worth considering if you have one.

-Having an LGBTQ+ Wedding?>> Read My Same-Sex Wedding Photography FAQ’s Here
+Having an LGBTQ+ Wedding?>> Read My Same-Sex Wedding Photography FAQs Here

 The all-important first kiss: My tip – slow down and take your time.
 Morgan and Alex certainly did, and I took several images of their first kiss(es).